zachpino/mixed-reality-storytelling/week02/README.md

-### Week 2 · Simple Marker AR with A-Frame and Maya
+### Week 2 · Simple Marker AR with A-Frame and Modeling in Maya

 -----